Luciani-Group/micro_fluidic_Liposome/README.md

 ## Dependencies

-The project uses the following Python packages and libraries (Complete environment is available upon request on Anaconda):
+The project uses the following Python packages and libraries:

 ### Data manipulation and analysis
 pandas (v.
 2.2.2),